debasish-patnaik/testimonial-card/README.md

 GreatFrontEnd Projects contains challenges that allow you to practice/learn frontend skills by building real-world projects.

+This project is deployed on GitHub pages and can be accessed by clicking [here](https://debasish-patnaik.github.io/testimonial-card).

 ## Snapshot

 ![Testimonial Card Snapshot](https://imgur.com/yGyGupK.png)